pyepics/pyepics/doc/pv.rst

    With the *as_numpy* option, an array PV (that is, a PV whose value has more than one element) will be returned as a numpy array, provided the numpy module is available.
-See :ref:`advanced-large-arrays-label` for a discussion of strategies for how to best deal with very large arrays.
+See :ref:`arrays-large-label` for a discussion of strategies for how to best deal with very large arrays.

    The *use_monitor* option controls whether the most recent value from the automatic